HunterZ/rustLaunchSite/README.md

 I should also mention that some features mentioned in `example.cfg` have not been implemented yet - most notably wipe automation.

 ## Building & Library Dependencies
-RLS is written in C++ and was developed in VS Code using CMake, MSYS2 MinGW x64, and vcpkg.
+RLS is written in C++ and was developed in Visual Studio Code using CMake, MSYS2 MinGW x64, and vcpkg.
 I use static linking to minimize deployment size and complexity, but dynamic linking _should_ be possible.
 A vcpkg manifest and CMake preset are provided, which assume that the environment variable VCPKG_ROOT is defined.

 RLS currently has the following FOSS library dependencies without modifications, all of which are available via vcpkg or MSYS2 except for Ctrl+C which was sourced from GitHub: https://github.com/evgenykislov/ctrl-c
 - Boost (filesystem, process, property-tree)
 - Ctrl+C
 - ixwebsocket
 - kubazip
-- libconfig
 - libcurl
 - nlohmann_json

+RLS has also been made to work with MSVC via vscode.
+This requires installing Visual Studio BuildTools and then launching vscode from an x64 Native Tools Command Prompt to setup the build environment properly.

+Preliminary GitHub Actions support has also been implemented to provide automated server-side MinGW and MSVC builds.

 ## Contributing
 Contributions are welcome.
 Feel free to open issues and/or pull requests.
 I cannot guarantee that I will act on these, however, so you also have my blessing to maintain your own fork (although I'd certainly appreciate credit for my contributions) or possibly become a co-owner.